Do the Spiders in Lexington Hibernate?

 Ah, the joys of winter!
 Snowball fights, snowmen, hot cocoa, Christmas lights… it’s a magical time of year.
 However, as you begin returning decorations back to storage or digging through your basement to find a sled, don’t forget to keep an eye out for spiders.
 Spiders can be a year-round pest, meaning they don’t disappear during the winter.
 Do spiders hibernate?
 Well, the answer is complicated, but we’ll take a crack at explaining what happens to spiders during the winter and what you can do to keep your home spider-free this year.

 There are actually thousands of species of spiders.
 Kentucky residents may encounter fisher spiders, orb-weavers, jumping spiders, wolf spiders, and others.
-Thankfully, only two types of spider in Indiana are dangerous.
+Thankfully, only two types of spiders in Indiana are dangerous.
 These are the brown recluse and black widow.
 They aren’t aggressive, but their bites are venomous and should receive medical care.

 Where do spiders go in the winter?
 Some spiders lay eggs and die in the winter, ending their life cycle.
 Spiders living inside your home don’t need to hibernate or die, because the controlled temperature inside your home keeps them as active as always.
 Other spiders may find a protected area in which to wait out the winter, such as cracks in rocks or trees.
 They don’t need to go into full hibernation, because their body produces a natural antifreeze.
 This enters their bloodstream and allows them to survive until spring.
 It does take a while for the antifreeze to build up in their system.
 That means that taking a spider out of your house and directly into the winter cold will kill them.